-Query List Comprehension (QLC) can be used with Mnesia to produce specialized functions that enhance its operational ability.
+Query List Comprehension (QLC) can be used with Mnesia to produce specialized functions that enhance the operational ability of Mnesia.
 QLC has its own documentation as part of the OTP documentation set.
-The main QLC advantages when used with Mnesia are:
+The main features of QLC when used with Mnesia are as follows:

-- QLC can optimize the query compiler for Mnesia, essentially making the system more efficient. - QLC can be used as a database programming language for Mnesia.
-It includes a notation called list comprehensions which can be used to execute complex database queries over a set of tables.
+- QLC can optimize the query compiler for the Mnesia DBMS, essentially making the DBMS more efficient. - QLC can be used as a database programming language for Mnesia.
+It includes a notation called "list comprehensions" and can be used to make complex database queries over a set of tables.

-For more information about QLC, please see the qlc manual page in STDLIB.
+For information about QLC, see the qlc manual page in STDLIB.